 B. The following telework arrangements are available:

-2) Recurring – A recurring telework arrangement can be up to five days per week.
-If the Employer approves an employee's request for a regular, recurring telework arrangement, the employee's telework schedule will remain fixed, unless and until changed in accordance with this Article.
-An employee with a performance summary rating of “Unacceptable” will be ineligible for a recurring telework schedule.
+a.
+If the Employer approves an employee's request for a Routine Telework arrangement, the employee's telework schedule will remain fixed, unless and until changed in accordance with this Article.
+An employee with a performance summary rating of “Unacceptable” will be ineligible for a Routine Telework schedule.

-4) Reasonable Accommodation – Approved ad hoc or recurring telework performed to enable a disabled employee to perform the full range of their official duties.
+4. Reasonable Accommodation Telework –Situational or Routine Telework approved to enable employees with a disability to perform the full range of their official duties.
 All requests for reasonable accommodations must be approved by the Employer's Disability Officer in OHR.

-5) Continuity of Operations Plan (COOP) – Ad hoc or recurring telework performed to ensure that the Agency can continue to perform mission essential functions during a wide range of emergencies, including localized acts of nature, accidents, and technological or attack-related emergencies.
+5. Continuity of Operations Plan (COOP) – Situational or Routine Telework approved to ensure that the Agency can continue to perform mission essential functions during a wide range of emergencies, including pandemics, localized acts of nature, accidents, and technological or attack-related emergencies.

 Section 4 - Eligible Positions

 B. Work suitable for telework depends on the nature and job content, rather than job series or title, type of appointment, or work schedule.
-Jobs not entirely suited for telework may contain duties that can be performed at an Alternative Worksite either on a regularly scheduled or ad hoc basis.
+Jobs not entirely suited for telework may contain duties that can be performed at an Alternative Worksite either on a Routine or Situational Telework basis.

-C. Tasks and functions (positions) generally suited for telework include, but are not limited to:
+1. Tasks generally suited for telework include, but are not limited to:

-3. Research Analysis (e.g. investigating, program analysis, financial analysis), Report writing,
+c.
+Research, analysis and evaluation (e.g. investigating, program analysis, financial analysis), report writing;

-6. Data processing in cases where the security of data can be adequately assured
+f.
+Data processing in cases where the security of data can be adequately assured.

-B. An employee that does not meet the criteria in Section 5.A above may still be eligible to request ad hoc telework under Section 3.B.1 and 3.B.5 if there are sufficient work assignments that can be performed at an Alternative Worksite without diminishing the employee's performance or agency operations.
+B. Eligibility for Situational Telework: Any employee who chooses not to have Routine Telework remains eligible to request Situational Telework.
+An employee that does not meet the criteria in Section 5.A above may still be eligible to request Situational Telework under Section 3.B.1 and 3.B.5 if there are sufficient work assignments that can be performed at an Alternative Worksite without diminishing the employee's performance or Agency operations.

 Section 6 - Decision to Grant or Deny a Telework Request

-A. The supervisor's decision to grant or deny an employee's request for an ad hoc or recurring telework arrangement will be based on the nature and content of the employee's job, whether the arrangement interferes with the Employer's ability to meet mission, staffing and workload requirements and whether the employee's request is otherwise consistent with this article.
+A. The supervisor's decision to grant or deny an employee's request for a Situational or Routine Telework arrangement will be based on the nature and content of the employee's job, whether the arrangement interferes with the Employer's ability to meet mission, staffing and workload requirements, and whether the employee's request is otherwise consistent with this article.

 B. A supervisor may deny a request for a particular telework schedule based on the business need to maintain minimum coverage requirements.

-D. The Employer may limit or exclude an otherwise eligible employee's participation in a telework arrangement if he or she:
+D. The Employer may limit or exclude an otherwise eligible employee's participation in a telework arrangement if they:

-1. is on a performance improvement plan (PIP) or has significant performance weaknesses previously communicated to the employee;
+1. are on a performance improvement plan (PIP) or have significant performance weaknesses previously communicated to the employee;

-2. has documented time or attendance issues previously communicated to the employee in the prior six (6) months;
+2. have documented time or attendance issues previously communicated to the employee in the prior six (6) months; or

-3. has received any disciplinary or adverse action in the preceding twelve (12) months;
+3. have received any disciplinary or adverse action in the preceding twelve (12) months.

 E. The Employer may suspend or terminate an employee's telework arrangement if the Employer finds that: